JomarCulaton/Library/README.md

 # Library API

-The Library API is a robust system designed to manage the core resources of a library, including users, authors, and books.
-Built using PHP with the Slim framework, this API streamlines typical library operations like registration, authentication, and resource management through a series of organized endpoints.
-The API leverages JSON Web Tokens (JWT) for secure user authentication, ensuring that all transactions are safe and accessible only to authorized users.
-Ideal for libraries of any scale, this API provides the necessary endpoints to easily integrate with other systems or be extended for custom needs.
+The Library API is a robust system designed to manage a library's core resources, including users, authors, and books.
+Built using PHP with the Slim framework, this API streamlines typical library operations like registration, authentication, and resource management through organized endpoints.
+The API leverages JSON Web Tokens (JWT) for secure user authentication, ensuring all transactions are safe and accessible only to authorized users.

 ##  Overview